iotile/coretools/doc/source/tutorials/sensor-graph-statements.rst

 in a stream and a constant reference value is true.

 The third on block triggers when the specific named event happens.
-Currently the major named events a `connect` and `disconnect` which are defined only inside of a `when connected` block.
+Currently the major named events are `connect` and `disconnect` which are defined only inside of a `when connected` block.

 The possible comparison operations are: `<, <=, ==, >, >=`.